 flex-grow: <value>;) to assign a flexible size to an element.
 The value of the

-flexGrow property acts as weighting when the size of an element is determined by its siblings.
+flexGrow property assigns a base weight to the size of an element when it’s determined by its siblings.

 flexDirection property to